 Among the most dangerous things that can be found in air ducts are viruses, bacteria, and fungi.

-Inhaling any of these in can lead to a respiratory infection, which can cause breathing problems in addition to number of other symptoms.
+Inhaling any of these in can lead to a respiratory infection, which can cause breathing problems in addition to a number of other symptoms.
 This can severely affect children, the elderly or anybody with compromised immune systems that enter your home.